WilliamVoong/languageHelper/README.md

+Currently the project doesnt work because an open issue https://github.com/ssut/py-googletrans/issues/234 for the translating library the project will be updated once they have fixed the issue

 # languageHelper
 As my mother and girlfriend is learning swedish, i noticed that it was inefficient for them to find words in their dictionary, and even more inefficient to find the related grammar forms for a word.
 Therefore i created a application which handled this task.